Tencent/TNN/README_EN.md

 It is very simple to use TNN.
 If you have a trained model, the model can be deployed on the target platform through three steps.
 1. Convert the trained model into a TNN model.
 We provide a wealth of tools to help you complete this step, whether you are using Tensorflow, Pytorch, or Caffe, you can easily complete the conversion.
-Detailed hands-on tutorials can be found here [How to Create TNN Models](doc/en/user/convert_en.md).
+Detailed hands-on tutorials can be found here [How to Create a TNN Model](doc/en/user/convert_en.md).

 2. When you have finished converting the model, the second step is to compile the TNN engine of the target platform.
 You can choose among different acceleration solutions such as ARM / OpenCL / Metal according to the hardware support.
    For these platforms, TNN provides convenient one-click scripts to compile.
 For detailed steps, please refer to [How to Compile TNN](doc/en/user/compile_en.md).